Excel VBA to Display Message Box for 5 Seconds

 Excel VBA to Display Message Box for 5 Seconds: 3 Suitable Cases

-Here, we’ll use an Excel VBA code to select only the visible cells from a dataset that includes the mouse production cost.
-In this example, we will use VBA code to display MsgBox for five seconds before selecting all cells.
+Here, we’ll use an Excel VBA code to select only the visible cells in a dataset that contains mouse production costs.
+We’ll display a MsgBox for five seconds before selecting the cells.
 The outcome will resemble the picture shown above.
-The code below has been used to accomplish that.

 Sub show_message_5_seconds()